HeyPuter/docs/src/index.md

 Puter.js brings free, serverless, Cloud and AI directly to your frontend JavaScript with no backend code or API keys required.
-Just include a single `<script>` tag in your HTML file and you can instantly use file storage, databases, Claude, GPT, Gemini, and more right from your frontend code.
+Use the `@heyputer/puter.js` npm module or drop in a single `<script>` tag to instantly access file storage, databases, Claude, GPT, Gemini, and more right from your frontend code.

 <div class="browser-window">
     <div class="titlebar">